miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 ## Conclusions

-I have analyzed a 15 minutes audio of a cicada chorus -- i.e. many cicadas singing simultaneously -- recorded in southeast Kefalonia.
+I have analyzed a 15 minutes audio of a cicada chorus -- i.e. many cicadas singing simultaneously -- recorded in soutwest Kefalonia.
 In the spectrogram I find a characteristic **5 kHz main frequency with a weaker 3 kHz side band**.
-After processing the evolution of the 5 Khz signal intensity over time two low frequency modulations of the intensity appear, one with **short period of ~35 seconds and a longer one**, also larger in amplitude, every **~7 minutes**.
+After processing the evolution of the 5 Khz signal intensity over time two low frequency modulations of the intensity appear, one with **short period of ~35 seconds and a longer one, also larger in amplitude, every ~7 minutes**.
 Of course these are just approximations since I only used one audio sample -- and for the longer period there is only one complete cycle.

 In addition, there is a higher frequency modulation of the intensity at 6 Hz that could correspond to the chirping frequency of the individual cicadas.